(817) 778-9532

 Not necessarily.
 Direct buyers often offer comparable prices because they save on broker fees too.
 Even if a broker-marketed sale achieved a slightly higher price, you'd need to exceed the sale by more than the commission percentage to actually net more money.
 For example, if a broker charges 15%, you'd need to sell for at least 18% more to break even after fees.

 Absolutely.
 Direct buyers expect some negotiation.
-If you have competing offers, you can use them as leverage.
+Ask the buyer to explain their valuation methodology—this gives you a basis for discussion.
 You can also negotiate terms beyond price, such as closing timeline, payment method, or which party handles certain costs.

 Review your listing agreement.
 Most have a specific term (90-180 days) after which you're free to sell directly.
 Some agreements include a "tail" period where the broker is still owed commission on buyers they introduced.
 Understand your obligations before proceeding.